-For people who are very nearsighted and who are not suitable candidates for laser vision correction, a plastic lens can be placed inside the eye, in front of or behind the iris (phakic IOL implantation).
+For people who have moderate to severe nearsightedness, a plastic lens can be placed inside the eye, in front of or behind the iris (phakic IOL implantation).
 The person's own natural lens is left in place.

 Risks of phakic IOL implantation include cataract Cataract A cataract is a clouding (opacity) of the lens of the eye that causes a progressive, painless loss of vision.
 Vision may be blurred, contrast may be lost, and halos may be visible around lights... read more formation, glaucoma Glaucoma Glaucomas are a group of eye disorders characterized by progressive optic nerve damage (often, but not always, associated with increased eye pressure) that can lead to irreversible loss of vision... read more , infection, and swelling of the cornea.

-Phakic IOLs achieve better vision than laser vision correction.
+Phakic IOLs achieve better vision than laser vision correction in people with high levels of nearsightedness.
 Some people can have laser vision correction after phakic IOL placement to further correct vision.

 INTACS are used for people with mild nearsightedness and minimal astigmatism.
 Small plastic arc-shaped segments are implanted into the middle layer of the cornea near its outer edge.
 The plastic arcs change the shape of the cornea to improve focus.
 Because no tissue is removed during the procedure, the INTACS procedure can be reversed by removing the small plastic segments.